crawlive/GroupApplication/README.md

 - New courses are to be given a name and color.

 ### Edit Course
-- Click a course icon in the navication menu to edit it.
+- Click a course icon in the navigation menu to edit it.
 - In edit course the name and color of the selected course can be updated.
 - The edit course modal also allows you to delete a course and consequently its associated tasks.

 ### Add Assignment/Task
 - Click the add task icon via the navigation menu (the clipboard with the plus sign) or the task list (the green plus sign button).
 - Tasks are to be given a name, type, course, and due date
-- New tasks will appear in the todo list
+- New tasks will appear in the to-do list
 - When a task is checked off it will move to the completed list where it now displays the date completed
-- When a completed task is unchecked it moves back into the todo list
+- When a completed task is unchecked, it moves back into the to-do list
 - By toggling the date button all tasks - both complete and incomplete - can be viewed in order by date

 ### Add Event